 |Multiple RPC Programming Models||x|

-The Azure Relay Hybrid Connections capability is a secure, open-protocol evolution of the existing Relay features that can be implemented on any platform and in any language that has a basic WebSocket capability, which explicitly includes the WebSocket API in common web browsers.
+The Azure Relay Hybrid Connections capability is a secure, open-protocol evolution of the existing Relay features that can be implemented on any platform and in any language.
+Hybrid Connections can relay WebSockets as well as HTTP(S) requests and responses.
+These capabilities are compatible with WebSocket API in common web browsers.
 Hybrid Connections is based on HTTP and WebSockets.